heikikiisler/pomodoro/README.md

 The executable JAR is found in the *out/artifacts/Pomodoro_jar* directory.

-To set your custom times, just double click on the timer and enter the times in minutes in WORK:BREAK format (m:m).
+To set your custom times, just double click on the timer and enter the times in minutes in WORK:BREAK format (25:5 for standard Pomodoro).

 ### Ideas for features and changes

-* Option to change running time without changing defaults
+* Option to change running time without changing defaults (Right click on the time)
 * Different color for when break timer finishes (orange instead of red)
 * Remember default position
 * Change icon